Transact XML API provides a mechanism for generating high volume, personalized messages.

 If you need support related to the use of these XML APIs, contact Client Support to open a support ticket.

-The schemas in this document for Campaign Automation Transact are provided in the documentation for illustrative purposes only.
+The schemas in this document for Acoustic Campaign Transact are provided in the documentation for illustrative purposes only.
 Copying schemas and using them for XML validation in a production environment is not recommended without thorough testing.